The Profit & Loss Statement

 The point of accrual Bookkeeping is to perfectly match the revenues and expenses to the time period in which they actually happen, not when the payments are made or received.

 The line items after “Income from Operations” are the additional expenses that aren’t directly related to your core business.
 They include interest income (from your cash balances), interest expense (from any debt the business has), and taxes owed (federal, state, local, and possibly international).
-These expenses are important because they are real costs of the business.
+These expenses are important because they are the real costs of the business.
 But I don’t pay as much attention to them because interest income and expense can be changed by making changes to the balance sheet and taxes are generally only paid when a business is profitable.
-When you deduct the interest and taxes from Income from Operations, you get to the final number on the P&L, called Net Income.
+When you deduct the interest and taxes from Income from Operations, you get to the final number on The Profit & Loss Statement, called Net Income.

 I started this post off by saying that the P&L is “one of the most important things in business.”
 I am serious about that.
 Every business needs to look at its P&L regularly and I am a big fan of sharing the P&L with the entire company.
 It is a simple snapshot of the health of a business.